ICATMAR/EPSPFuraDelsBaus2024/README.md

 This repository shows the trajectories of participants laying down on a paddle surf on the morning of the 17th of september of 2024.
-This experiment was done in the framework of the [European Performing Science Program](https://epsp.fundacionepica.org/).
+This experiment was done in the framework of the [European Performing Science Program](https://epsp.fundacionepica.org/) and [ICATMAR](https://www.icatmar.cat/).
 In the following sections you will find an explanation of the protocol followed.

 [Click here to see the data](https://icatmar.github.io/EPSPFuraDelsBaus2024/)